mecallaaaa/lastouski/README.md

 # lastouski
-Chat GPT said that could be easier to search for word through a .csv from the GitHub.
+Chat GPT said that it could be easier to search for words in a publicly available .csv from GitHub.
 So I obey.